Cloud-Architekt/cloud-architekt.github.io/_posts/2020-12-16-identity-security-monitoring.md

 ---
-layout: post
 title: "Identity Security Monitoring in Microsoft Cloud Services"
-author: thomas
-categories: [ Azure, Security, AzureAD ]
-tags: [security, azuread, azure]
-image: assets/images/azsentinel.png
-description: "Microsoft offers several solutions and services for securing (hybrid) identities and protecting access to workloads such as Azure, Office 365 or other integrated apps in Azure Active Directory.
+excerpt: "Microsoft offers several solutions and services for securing (hybrid) identities and protecting access to workloads such as Azure, Office 365 or other integrated apps in Azure Active Directory.
 I like to give an overview about data sources or signals that should be considered for monitoring based on identity-related activities, risk detections, alerts and events across the Microsoft ecosystem"
+header:
+  overlay_image: /assets/images/azsentinel.png
+  overlay_filter: rgba(102, 102, 153, 0.85)
+  teaser: /assets/images/azsentinel.png
+toc: true
-featured: true
+toc_sticky: true
-hidden: false
+categories:
+  - Azure AD
+tags:
+  - Security
+  - Microsoft365Defender
+  - MicrosoftSentinel
+last_modified_at: 2020-12-16
 ---

-*Microsoft offers several solutions and services for securing (hybrid) identities and protecting access to workloads such as Azure, Office 365 or other integrated apps in Azure Active Directory.
-I like to give a detailed overview about data sources or signals that should be considered for monitoring based on identity-related activities, risk detections, alerts and events across the Microsoft ecosystem.*

-#### Table of Content:
-- <A href="#identity-security-monitoring-in-a-hybrid-environment">Identity Security Monitoring in a "Hybrid Environment"</A><br>
-- <A href="#azure-monitor-operational-logs-and-alerts-of-azure-ad-and-azure-workloads"><b>Azure Monitor:</b>
-Operational Logs and Alerts of "Azure AD" and "Azure Workloads"</A><br>
-- <A href="#mcas-and-defender-for-identity-unified-secops-of-connected-cloud-apps-and-hybrid-identity"><b>Microsoft Cloud App Security:</b>
-Unified SecOps of connected "Cloud Apps" and "Hybrid Identity"</A><br>
-- <A href="#microsoft-365-defender-unified-secops-of-m365-services"><b>Microsoft 365 Defender:</b>
-Unified SecOps of M365 Services</A><br>
-- <A href="#azure-sentinel-single-pane-of-glass-across-azure-microsoft-365-and-3rd-party-cloud-platforms"><b>Azure Sentinel:</b>
-“Single pane of glass” across Azure, M365 and "3rd party solutions"</A>

 <br>
 <span style="color:red;font-weight:bold;font-style:italic">